[AWS] How to perform ACM DNS authentication with IDCF Cloud DNS

 5. Check that each item is correct and select "Confirm and request."

-Use the "Name" and "Value" in the red box for DNS validation.
+Use the "Name" and "Value" in the red box for DNS authentication.

 Now we move on to the DNS settings.